ramitdour/time-box-app/README.md

 ## Key Learnings & Challenges

-*(Describe any significant challenges you faced and what you learned.
-For example:)*
 *   **State Management with Context API:** Efficiently managing and propagating state for themes, settings, and application data across components.
 *   **Dynamic UI Updates:** Ensuring components like the schedule and task lists re-render correctly based on user interactions and settings changes (e.g., time format, schedule range).
 *   **Third-Party API Integration:** Handling asynchronous API calls for AI features, managing API keys securely on the client-side (local storage), and providing user feedback during processing.